Thomas Nozkowski with Chris Martin

 Rail: What was the New York art scene like in the sixties?

 Nozkowski: It was interesting to be at Cooper Union and on the Lower East Side at that moment.
 The Tenth Street galleries were still there.
 There was that sense of a fairly small community of artists.
 Many of my teachers at Cooper Union were second-generation Abstract Expressionists—people like Nicholas Marsicano, David Lund, and Angelo Ippollito.
 They aren’t terribly well known today but they were serious and interesting artists.
 The wonderful thing about Abstract Expressionism was that it was a movement in depth.
 There were many artists who had all kind of individual interests—all trying to speak the same language and to work and have a life together.
 Pop Art and Minimalism were happening and everything was being questioned.
 The first year out of Cooper Union, I worked for Betty Parsons.
 Thanks to her I met Ruth Vollmer who, in many ways, became a kind of mentor to my wife and I. Ruth conducted the closest thing that I’ve ever experienced to a real salon.
-An enormously cultivated German woman from an intellectual family—her uncle was Sammy Fisher, the publisher of Fisher Verlag.
+An enormously cultivated German woman from an intellectual family—her uncle was Sammy Fisher, the publisher of S. Fisher Verlag.
 She loved and supported young artists.
 Eva Hesse was a protégé of hers.
 Sol LeWitt and Richard Tuttle were very close to her.
 Smithson, the Mangolds, and Bob Ryman were often there, as well a group of older artists and writers.

 Rail: Your college paintings looked like Abstract Expressionist paintings?

 Nozkowski: Yeah, the first ones did.
 But by the time I was finishing up at Cooper—and I think I am quite accurate in saying this—every serious painter there was trying to find some way to subvert what we perceived to be the gross romanticism of our immediate predecessors in the New York School.
 There were all kinds of systemic approaches to abstraction, programmatic ideas to create paintings.
 Most of these paintings were quite large, although not as large as yours, Chris.
 But I was really trying to think something through and politics was informing everything that we were doing in those days, with Vietnam, with the early days of feminism, and with the Civil Rights movement.
 You can’t really understand artists of my generation until you factor the political atmosphere into any analysis of their work.
 I felt that I could no longer do big paintings that were for an audience of the very institutions that I then despised.
 The last thing I wanted to do was to paint for a museum, to paint for a bank lobby.
 I wanted to paint paintings that could fit in my friends’ rooms.
-So I started making 16 by 20 inch paintings that you would recognize today as my work, in 1975.
+So I started making sixteen by twenty inch paintings that you would recognize today as my work, in 1975.
 These pictures, initially for political reasons, had roots in subject, in things that connected to the real world.

 Rail: And you were making sculpture as well?